rust-lang/book/src/ch06-03-if-let.md

 The syntax `if let` takes a pattern and an expression separated by an equal sign.
 It works the same way as a `match`, where the expression is given to the `match` and the pattern is its first arm.
+Later, in [REF] we will see another approach to handling deeply nested `Option` values concisely, which works well with `if let`.

 Using `if let` means less typing, less indentation, and less boilerplate code.
 However, you lose the exhaustive checking that `match` enforces.
 Choosing